darianyang/wedap/README.md

 ### GUI

-wedap has a GUI built using [Gooey](https://github.com/chriskiehl/Gooey) which can be launched by running `pythonw wedap.py` with no arguments.
+wedap has a GUI built using [Gooey](https://github.com/chriskiehl/Gooey) which can be launched by running `pythonw wedap.py` (on MacOSX) or `python wedap.py` with no arguments.
 If you wish to use the command line interface instead include `--ignore-gooey`

 ### Contributing